hvpareja/SMSVal/README.txt

     	The source code is just an script (interpreted code) so you don't need to compile it.
 Only that you need is Perl.

-    	To be able to call the program from any path or your system you can move the script to the /usr/bin path:
+    	To call the program from any path in your system you can move the script to the /usr/bin path:

     $ sudo cp sms.pl /usr/bin/sms